Used Honda Jazz review

 Our comprehensive used buyer’s guide for the Honda Jazz, covering the Jazz Mk3 (2015-2020)

-Most other superminis are more fun to drive, admittedly.
-And there are plenty that have more stylish interiors, or with a more upmarket image.
+Most other superminis are more fun to drive, admittedly – the Jazz is rather slow and needs to be worked hard, although it is comfortable and economical.
+And there are plenty that have more stylish interiors, or a more upmarket and, dare we say it, youthful image.
 Yet the Jazz holds more appeal than many when buying used, as it's reliable and practical.

 Of course, reliability comes as a result of careful maintenance, but the Jazz has a reputation for being really dependable.
-This may be in part thanks to the typical owner, who is a bit older more sensible and takes care of their Jazz well - great news for future owners, in other words.
+You can thank Honda’s engineering, of course, but the typical Jazz owner, who is generally a bit older and more sensible, takes care of their Jazz well.
+To put it a different way, that’s great news for future owners.

 It's not too difficult to find a used Jazz that's in almost as good condition as it was when new, and has been serviced regularly.
-If done the Jazz should be very reliable.
+If the proper maintenance is done the Jazz should be very reliable.
 Low running costs are another great feature of the little Honda.

 The Magic Seats, as Honda calls them, in the rear are a proper selling point.
-These seats fold both forwards and backwards, which lets you carry items behind the front seats while keeping the boot sectioned off.
+These seats fold forwards like normal, but the seat bases can also flip up like cinema seats, which lets you carry items behind the front seats while keeping the boot sectioned off.
 It's great for animals, or tall items that might need to remain upright.